Stockholm City Travel Guide Business & Tourist Travel Information

 Stockholm Sightseeing & Attractions

 Stockholm stands on 14 islands which are united by waterways spanned by bridges Some people (especially Swedes!) refer to it as the Venice of the North.
-As its old town escaped the devastation of war that many european cities experienced in the 20th century it has numerous examples of architecture from medieval times to the 19th century architecture which are not spoilt by the thoughtless postwar stalin regeneration found in much of Europe.
+As its old town escaped the devastation of war that many Europeans cities experienced in the 20th century it has numerous examples of architecture from medieval times to the 19th century architecture which are not spoilt by the thoughtless post war Stalin regeneration found in much of Europe.

-Gamla Stan - The Old Town which dates back to the 13th century is on a small island which is very enchanting.
-Most of its buildings are 300 - 400 years old in cobblestone streets which offer numerous attractions including museums restaurants.
-The most prominent attraction is The Royal Castle which has been for over 250 years (and still is ) the home of the Swedish Monarchy.
-Parts of it are open to tourists in the summer.
-In contrast the Marten Trotzigs Alley has to been one of the narrowest walkways worldwide.
-In parts it is no wider than 90cm and the houses in it were once owned by one of Sweden's richest merchants.
-Has a challenging incline with steps and can get crowded!
-Those that rightfully enthuse about Prague will no doubt appreciate
+Old Town Gamla Stan Stockholm- The Old Town which dates back to the 13th century is on a small island which is very enchanting.
+Most of its buildings are 300 – 400 years old in cobblestone streets which offer numerous attractions including museums restaurants.
+The most prominent attraction is The Royal Castle (see above) almost as popular but more difficult to navigate is the Marten Trotzigs Alley probably one of the narrowest public walk ways any where in the world.
+In parts it is no wider than 90cm and the houses in it were once owned by one of Sweden’s richest merchants.
+It also has a vey challenging incline with steps and can get crowded!

-The official tourist guide for Stockholm is one of europe's better tourist board sites available in several languages with updated information on current exhibitions.
+Stockholm Visitors Guide The official tourist guide for Stockholm is one of europe’s better tourist board sites available in several languages with updated information on current exhibitions.http://www.stockholmtown.com/Default.aspx?epslanguage=EN

 Restaurants In Stockholm